 The XML label template is an xml file which looks much more like the final label than does the schema.
 In the template, values which vary from one label to the next will be represented by placeholders that either you or the pipeline software will replace.
+In the examples in this and following Sections, we show fragments of XML templates.
+These generally contain dummy values inserted by the XML editor, for example name1 in <name>name1</name>.

 Values which are identical across all labels may be set to their appropriate value in the template.